Domuska/sangz_server/readme.md

 python -m test.database_api_tests_songs
 python -m test.database_api_tests_login

 List of APIs available: http://docs.pwpsangz.apiary.io/#

 Possible issues while exetuing APIs:
 It has been found that certain REST clients enfore the trailing "/" for all commands.
 If the client reports an error, retry by using the trailing "/".
-If the API fails, report the error to us.
+If the API fails, please report the error to us.

+in the client_old folder is our original client ideas which we decided not to implement in the end when we decided to do an Android app instead.
+This can be found in the separate repository sangz_client.